 People often cringe when they hear the words »outsourcing« and »quality« in the same sentence.
 But truth be told, the quality of your software will depend solely on the provider you hire and can benefit you immensely if chosen wisely.
 Good software contractors adhere to the highest norms of quality assurance and will go well beyond their way to meet your customers’ expectations and not simply slap the code together.

-A competent outsourcing company will carry out market research on client’s request to precisely identify the voice of their customers.
-This may include organizing focus groups, issuing acceptance tests or enrolling beta testers before product launch.
+A competent partner will carry out market research on your request to precisely identify the voice of your customers.
+This may include organizing focus groups, issuing acceptance tests, or enrolling beta testers before product launch.
 They work for you not only as their client but are in fact making software for your clients.

-Moreover, a great outsourcing company will help you finalize software specifications or write them from scratch.
+Moreover, a great partner will help you finalize software specifications or write them from scratch.
 They will advise on long-term strategy, i.e. how will the chosen programming language influence your company’s plans for the future.
-By identifying advantages as well as risks, a good outsourcing company can also offer valuable consulting.
-The best outsourcers aim to establish a long-term partnership with their clients, not allowing any room to be left for mistakes.
+By identifying advantages as well as risks, a good partner can also offer valuable consulting.
+The best providers aim to establish a long-term partnership with their clients, not allowing any room to be left for mistakes.

-The ability to share information between different applications, databases and computer systems is becoming crucial in today’s IoT-ridden world.
+The ability to share information between different applications, databases, and computer systems is becoming crucial in today’s IoT-ridden world.
 Every day, more and more aspects of our work are automated thanks to the hidden network of interconnected devices around us.
-Companies are finding success in cooperation rather than in competition and interoperability is becoming the new buzzword in the modern tech industry.
+Companies are finding success in cooperation rather than in competition and interoperability is the buzzword in the tech industry.

-And who better suited at connecting different software systems than outsourcing companies?
+And who better suited at connecting different software systems than engineering companies with domain knowledge?
 Think about it.
 Their business model depends on adapting to the needs of different companies, be it the choice of coding language, software architecture design or seemingly trivial things like company culture.

 Hiring an experienced software development company to integrate your products with those of other companies will save you tons on resources otherwise spent finding common grounds with partnering companies.
 Third party contractors can help you overcome these obstacles by providing all-around expertise and a high degree of flexibility.

-Whatever your stance on software outsourcing may be, there’s no denying it can be very fruitful.
+Whatever your stance on partnering on engineering services may be, there’s no denying it can be very fruitful.
 Especially for companies who struggle to keep up with pressing market demands, limited infrastructure, insufficient domain expertise or simply on a tight budget.
 But make sure to do your homework before blindly jumping onto the outsourcing train.
-Finding an agile outsourcing partner with the right set of tools and expertise that also understands your company culture is tricky, but will be well worth your while when you deliver on time, and your customers’ expectations are fulfilled.
+Finding an agile partner with the right set of tools and expertise that also understands your company culture is tricky, but will be well worth your while when you deliver on time, and your customers’ expectations are fulfilled.